Just For Fun

-It wasn't a drive for glory, but rather the need to deliver medicine that drove the first run of what is now this annual commerative race.
+It wasn't a drive for glory, but rather the need to deliver medicine that drove the first run of what is now this annual commemorative race.

 Barry holds the MLB record, but if you count Negro League stats, it is this man who would hold the marks for season and career home runs.

-It wasn't a man's name, but rather a pie company, that inspired the word for this UFO-shaped sporting device.
+It wasn't the inventor's name, but rather a pie company, that inspired the word for this UFO-shaped sporting device.

 Though the idea traces back to Heisman, it was this Bull Moose who convened the meeting that led to the legalization of the forward pass in football.

 Though called a 'gold medal', the medals given to winners at this event are only 1.34% gold.